 When the eyes don’t have enough moisture, they don’t make enough tears to keep them wet and healthy.
 The result?
 Corneal hypoxia resulting from lack of oxygen to the eyes.
 The symptoms include irritation, pain, and/or inflammation, which can lead to blindness if left unchecked for long periods of time.

-In order to ensure that their eyes are well care for, contact lens wearers need to do their homework.
+In order to ensure that their eyes are well cared for, contact lens wearers need to do their homework.
 Sure, it helps to check out forums, articles and videos online to learn about what works and what doesn’t.
 But the most important step is for contacts wearers to often check with their doctor about the right specifications for them.

 What If I Have Perfect Eyesight?